 You can also earn research experience, new experiments, new terminology, and a good sense of thinking about it scientifically or methodically.
 As he says in the book, Self-regulation Failure is the major social pathology of our time.

 The inability to have self-control is our major mental illness because society’s structure makes it far more complex.
 Want to learn more?
 Get the book right now.

 Category: Health & Wellness, Psychology & Mental Health, Compulsive Disorders

 2. The Willpower Instinct

 Kelly McGonigal repeatedly says in this book that people have better willpower when they know what they want.
-So if you want to build your willpower, you should work on your vision of what that desired future is you want to move towards.
-You must read this book to learn the full strategy.
+So if you’re going to build your willpower, you should work on your vision of that desired future you want to move towards.
+You must read this book to learn the entire strategy.

 Author: Kelly McGonigal